CharlieJT/Simon-Memory-Game/tests.md

 1. #### Sounds being produced in Safari.

-    An issue was happening with sound clips in safari where there would be a delay either be a delay with the sounds being played or not playing at all, I tried on iPhone and Macbook Pro and the same issue was occuring with both devices as safari limits the amount of times and audio file can be played.
+    An issue was happening with sound clips in safari where there would be a delay either be a delay with the sounds being played or not playing at all, I tried on iPhone and MacBook Pro and the same issue was occurring with both devices as Safari limits the amount of times the audio file can be played.

-    Unforunitely, I could not figure a way around this issue.
+    Unfortunately, I could not figure a way around this issue.
 The game would be better suited for a mobile app.
 I will continue to research deeper into the issue and hopefully figure out a solution.

-2. #### Sounds having a delay devices or systems with slower speeds.
+2. #### Sounds having a delay on devices or systems with slower speeds.

     When the game is played on slower devices or system with a slow speed.
 The light of a pad is flashed before the sound is played, signifying a slight delay with the sounds.

-    I could not find a way around this issue unfortunitely but I will continue to do research into resolving the delay.
+    I could not find a way around this issue unfortunately but I will continue to do research into resolving the delay.

-3. Controls not rendering correctly in Mozilla FireFox and Internet Explorer correctly
+3. Controls not rendering correctly in Mozilla Firefox and Internet Explorer correctly

-    When the website is opened up in Mozilla FireFox and Internet Explorer, the controls of the Simon Board are floating in different directions and not sitting correctly on the page.
+    When the website is opened up in Mozilla Firefox and Internet Explorer, the controls of the Simon Board are floating in different directions and not sitting correctly on the page.

     After trying to work out a section with vendor-prefixes.
-A solution was not found for this issue unfortunitely, as stated in the 'Sounds being produced in Safari' section, the game would be better suited for a mobile app.
-I will continue to research in to finding out an issue to the problem.
+A solution was not found for this issue unfortunately, as stated in the 'Sounds being produced in Safari' section, the game would be better suited for a mobile app.
+I will continue to research in to find out a solution to the problem.